 She does something similar with her friends at the holidays.
 “We’ve gotten to the point where, instead of [exchanging] gifts, we go to lunch or coffee.
 It’s such a great experience — it’s a busy time of year and we’re making time for each other.
 Our gift to each other is our presence rather than presents.”

-First of all, give plenty of notice, says professional organizing consultant Geralin Thomas of Metropolitan Organizing.
+Changing a gift ritual can be difficult for people, so be sure to give plenty of notice, says professional organizing consultant Geralin Thomas.
 “Thanksgiving is not the right time to tell your family that you don’t want gifts at the holidays,” she says.
 They might already be planning their shopping — or finished with it.

-This originally appeared as “The Gift of Giving” in the December 2019 print issue of Experience Life.
+This article has been updated and originally appeared as “The Gift of Giving” in the December 2019 print issue of Experience Life.